Computer Station Nation is reader-supported.

 Wireless vs wired

-Go wired if you want no battery to think about, a fixed desk, or a lower price floor.
-Go 2.4 GHz wireless if cable drag is annoying you, you move between setups, or you want a cleaner desk.
-Don’t use Bluetooth for gaming.
-It adds 8-15 ms of latency, which is noticeable in fast games.
+Go wired if you want no battery to think about, a fixed desk setup, or a lower price floor.
+Go 2.4 GHz wireless if cable drag annoys you, you move between setups, or you want a cleaner battlestation.
+Don’t use Bluetooth for gaming — it adds 8-15ms of latency, which is noticeable in fast games.

 Price tiers